KaiCaire/vroom-engine/README.md

       * Texture: shows game object's texture's path, width and height
     * Scene: Main editor camera view
        * Camera controls work while this window is selected
+       * Clicking on a game object will select it
        * When an object is selected, its Transform gizmo is displayed
           * Position gizmo is originally displayed
           * To switch between them: